serilog/serilog-extensions-logging-file/README.md

 ### Rolling

-The filename provided to `AddFile()` should include the `{Date}` placeholder, which will be replaced with the date of the events contained in the file.
-Filenames use the `yyyyMMdd` date format so that files can be ordered using a lexicographic sort:
+The rollingInterval provided to `AddFile()` allows you to configure the interval at which files are rolled, by default day rolling is set up.
+Filenames use the `yyyyMMdd` date format for day rolling so that files can be ordered using a lexicographic sort:

 ```
-log-20160631.txt
+log20160631.txt
-log-20160701.txt
+log20160701.txt
-log-20160702.txt
+log20160702.txt
 ```

 To prevent outages due to disk space exhaustion, each file is capped to 1 GB in size.
 If the file size is exceeded, events will be dropped until the next roll point.